narendasan/narendasan.com/_posts/2023-03-23-chatgpt-web.md

 ---
 layout: post
 title: "ChatGPT's Plugin System Poses an Existential Risk to the Open Web"
-description: "ChatGPT poses threats to fundamental assumptions we make about the web and how we use it, the implications of which can be far reaching and hard to comeback from"
+description: "ChatGPT poses threats to fundamental assumptions we make about the web and how we use it that exceed its threats to humanity in the near to medium term.
+The implications of blindly accepting this transistion can be reaching and hard to return from"
 thumb_image: "about.jpg"
 tags: [AI, IR, speculation]
 ---